wp-plugins/flyzoo/readme.txt

 * In-browser chat with Tab Sync: browse your site and chat at the same time!

-* SSL Connection: automatic chat encryption for HTTPS/SSL based websites
+* SSL Connection: automatic chat encryption for HTTPS/SSL pages

 * Private Chat & Group Chat History